 This turkey frittata recipe is a modified version of another recipe by my friend Miss Dot.
-She is extremely talented and has a wonderful blog that I highly recommend.
+She is extremely talented and we believe you will love this recipe!

 If you enjoy recipes like this, you may be interested in my advanced nutrition and recipe book the Keto Metabolic Breakthrough.

 1/2 organic green bell pepper, chopped

 1/4 cup organic coconut milk

 2 tbsp. chopped parsley, basil or cilantro

 You can find great pasture-raised turkey and other animal product through US Wellness Meats.

 Step #1: Preheat the broiler.
 Heat oil in a large stainless steel or clay skillet over medium high heat.